 Use a retirement interest-only mortgage

 You can release some equity by taking out a retirement interest-only mortgage.
-You don’t make monthly loan repayments with this type of mortgage, you only repay the interest on the loan each month.
+You don’t make monthly loan repayments with this type of mortgage.
+Instead, you only repay the interest on the loan each month.
 By repaying the interest, you are not building up a large debt as you would with a lifetime mortgage.
 When your property is sold, usually when you move into a permanent care home or die, the proceeds are used to repay the loan.

 Get a buy-to-let mortgage

 If you’re looking to generate some income by buying a second property to rent out, you need a buy-to-let mortgage rather than using equity release.
-You’ll need to provide the lender with evidence that you can afford the future mortgage repayments and discuss the anticipated rental income from the property.
+You’ll need to provide the lender with evidence that you can afford the future mortgage repayments.
+You’ll also need to discuss the anticipated rental income from the property.
 The lender might also take into consideration the rental market in the area you’re looking to buy in, such as Bexley or Bexleyheath.
 Be prepared to put down a deposit of at least 25% of the value of the property.
 Most buy-to-let mortgages are interest-only although some capital repayment options are available.
 The interest rates on buy-to-let mortgages are usually higher than regular mortgages, as are the fees.

 Speak with your financial adviser